CREATOR: Greve, Harriet Fischer

 SCOPE: The collection consists of two series.

 Series 1.
 Contains the scrapbook of Harriet Fisher Greve, and is comprised primarily of letters, invitations and clipplings pertaining to her work in various patriotic organizations such as the Daughters of the American Revolution, the Colonial Dames Society and the Daughters of the War of 1812.

 Series 2.
 Contains numerous letters to and from Ellwood Fisher, noted confederate sympathizers in the years leading up to the Civil War.

-HOLDINGS: 1 box approximately .5 linear feet.
+EXTENT: 1 box approximately .5 linear feet.

 In observance of security procedures, certain services may not be available shortly before the daily closing time.

 Preferred Citation: When citing the material from this collection, the preferred citation is: From the Special Collections of the St. Louis Mercantile Library at the University of Missouri – St. Louis.